How to create a family garden – 14 child-friendly garden ideas

 What does the term ‘child-friendly garden’ mean to you?
 Does a family garden have to have lots of colourful plastic and a bald lawn?

 You can have a garden that both you and your children love – without spending a fortune.
-Garden and landscape consultant Matt Jackson is often asked to create gardens for families.
-And he is now creating a new garden for his own young family at Kelly Mill in Devon.
+Garden and landscape consultant Matt Jackson is often asked to advising on creating outdoor spaces for families or family tourism.
+And he is now creating a new garden for his own young family.
 Here are his top tips:

 Relax your expectations – let your children flourish